Sometimes volunteers are just going to quit, and there’s nothing you can do to change their minds.

 I’m not saying you should bend over backwards for lazy people (although Luke 13:6–9 has always made me more flexible with lazy people).
 All I’m saying is: pay attention.
 Sometimes people won’t tell you when they’re unusually stressed—they might even tell you they’re fine.

 What “rest” looks like is up to you and your team.
 For some ministries, summer is the least active time of year, and volunteers enjoy a more casual commitment.
 But if every volunteer role is equally active year round, you may have to find other ways to give volunteers breaks.
 Maybe “rest” means you celebrate your volunteers and the hard work they’ve done all year.
-Maybe it means less meetings, or you find a way to give them a day off from their role.
+Maybe it means fewer meetings, or you find a way to give them a day off from their role.

 Obviously, giving people a break is a lot easier when you have more than one volunteer in every role—which brings us to the next big way you can fight volunteer burnout.